kaohzina/Pet_Check/README.md

 	"gender": "gender"
 }

 pets table first

 calender new tech

-polish login form
+working login form (front end to backend)

 add some color and styling